 View this post on Instagram

-Is there any time of year when this tame Kensington street looks anything less than spectacular?
-Its wisteria-draped facades draw photographers in throughout the spring, and then calls them back in the autumn when deep-red tendrils grace the photogenic stone arches.
+Is there any time of year when this idyllic Kensington mews looks anything less than dreamy?
+Its wisteria-draped facades draw photographers in throughout the spring, and then call them back in the autumn when deep-red tendrils grace the photogenic stone arches.
 Expect to see this place all over Instagram.

 Autumn at Kew Gardens

-If it's leaves you're after, London's huge botanical garden is the obvious place to head.
+If it's leaves you're after, London's huge botanical garden has the motherlode.
 The arboretum alone is home to 14,000 trees from all over the world, which should keep your leaf-crunching dreams alive for a while.

-Usually the Treetop Walkway and the stunning Great Pagoda) offer stunning views of colourful autumn leaves from above, but unfortunately they remain closed for now.
-Back on solid ground there's plenty to see though — cross the lake via the Sackler Crossing to see the towering balls of colour reflected in the waters.
+The Treetop Walkway offers stunning views of colourful autumn leaves from up high.
+Back on solid ground there's plenty to see — cross the lake via the Lake Crossing to see the towering balls of colour reflected in the waters.

-For a satisfyingly symmetrical shot for the 'Gram, head to the Pagoda Vista near the Victoria Gate, and look towards the Pagoda itself to see it framed in reds and oranges, a carpet of fallen leaves covering the ground too.
+For a satisfyingly symmetrical shot for the 'Gram, head to the Pagoda Vista near the Victoria Gate, and look towards the Pagoda itself to find it framed in reds and oranges, a carpet of fallen leaves covering the ground too.

 London's Cemeteries in autumn

 Perhaps it's the Halloween effect, but London's cemeteries are extremely atmospheric in autumn.
 Consider taking a walk through one of the 'Magnificent Seven' and revel in their autumnal glory.
 We'd recommend heading to Nunhead Cemetery for views all the way back towards central London (if you're prepared to climb a hill).
 It's the best time of year to see St Paul's from this vantage point, when the leaves are falling off to reveal the skyline beyond.

-For a stunning architectural backdrop, Brompton Cemetery is your place — autumn leaves settle on the ground among imposing tombs and in front of that iconic domed chapel.
+For a moody architectural backdrop, it's got to be Brompton Cemetery — here, autumn leaves settle on the ground among imposing tombs and in front of the iconic domed chapel.